 - providing greater clarity for sites manufacturing pet food; and

 - ensuring global applicability and bench-marking to the Global Food Safety Initiative (GFSI).

 Issue 8 of the Standard is divided into nine sections:

 Commitment at a senior level is essential in the development of a good food safety culture and is therefore necessary for any food safety system to be effective and to ensure the full application and continual development of these systems.

 2. The Food Safety Plan – HACCP

-Effective hazard and risk analysis enables the company to identify and manage those hazards that may pose a risk to the safety, quality and integrity of their products.
-The Standard requires the development of an effective hazard analysis and critical control point (HACCP) programme based on the requirements of the internationally recognised Codex Alimentarius system.
+Effective hazard and risk analysis enable the company to identify and manage those hazards that may pose a risk to the safety, quality, and integrity of their products.
+The Standard requires the development of an effective hazard analysis and critical control point (HACCP) program based on the requirements of the internationally recognised Codex Alimentarius system.